csc301-fall-2019/team-project-chalmer-s-cards/d1/product-and-planning.md

     * Provide users with more accurate and/or informative data (what kind of data?
 Why is it useful to them?)
     * Does this application exist in another form?
 If so, how does your differ and provide value to the users?
     * How does this align with your partner's organization's values/mission/mandate?

+Currently, shelter staff either count the occupants at shelter by hand

 #### Q4: How will you build it?